supurloop/ssf/README.md

 The other key principle is that the library is designed to primarily* run in a single threaded context.
 You may have heard the terms bare-metal or superloop to describe single thread of execution systems that lack an OS.
-(*See Byte FIFO Interface for an explaination of how to deal with interrupts.)
+(*See Byte FIFO Interface for an explanation of how to deal with interrupts.)

-Very few small memory systems actually need to have a threaded/tasked/real-time capable OS.
+Very few small memory systems need to have a threaded/tasked/real-time capable OS.
-RTOSes introduce signifcant complexity, and more specifically a dizzing amount of opportunity for introducing subtle race conditions (BUGS) that are difficult to find and fix.
+RTOSes introduce significant complexity, and in particular a dizzying amount of opportunity for introducing subtle race conditions (BUGS) that are difficult to find and fix.

-That said this framwork can run perfectly fine with an RTOS, Windows, or Linux, so long as some precautions are taken.
+That said this framework can run perfectly fine with an RTOS, Windows, or Linux, so long as some precautions are taken.

-With the exception of the finite state machine framework, all interfaces are reentrant.
+Excepting the finite state machine framework, all interfaces are reentrant.
-This means that calls into those interfaces from different execution contexts will not interfer with each other.
+This means that calls into those interfaces from different execution contexts will not interfere with each other.

-For example, you can have linked list object A in task 1 and linked list object B in task 2 and they will be managed indepenently and correctly, so long as they are only accessed from the context of their respective task.
+For example, you can have linked list object A in task 1 and linked list object B in task 2 and they will be managed independently and correctly, so long as they are only accessed from the context of their respective task.

-In contrast the finite state machine framwork requires that all event generation and state handler execution for all state machines occur in the same execution context.
+In contrast the finite state machine framework requires that all event generation and state handler execution for all state machines occur in the same execution context.

-SSFPortAssert()
+### SSFPortAssert()

 For a production ready embedded system you should probably do something additional with SSFPortAssert() besides nothing.

 First, I recommend that it should somehow safely record the file and line number where the assertion occurred so that it can be reported on the next boot.

 Second, the system should be automatically reset rather than sitting forever in a loop.

+## Interfaces
-Byte FIFO Interface
+### Byte FIFO Interface

 Most embedded systems need to send and receive data.
 The idea behind the byte FIFO is to provide a buffer for incoming and outgoing bytes on these communication interfaces.
 For example, you may have an interrupt that fires when a byte of data is received.
 You don't want to process the byte in the handler so it simply gets put onto the RX byte fifo.
 When the interrupt completes the main execution thread will check for bytes in the RX byte fifo and process them accordingly.

 But wait, the interrupt is a different execution context so we have a race condition that can cause the byte FIFO interface to misbehave.
-The exact solution will avry between platforms, but the general idea is to disable interrupts in the main execution thread while checking *and* pulling the byte out of the RX FIFO.
+The exact solution will vary between platforms, but the general idea is to disable interrupts in the main execution thread while checking *and* pulling the byte out of the RX FIFO.

 There are MACROs defined in ssfbfifo.h that avoid the overhead of a function call to minimize the amount of time with interrupts off.

-Linked List Interface
+### Linked List Interface

 The linked list interface allows the creation of FIFOs and STACKs for more managing more complex data structures.
 The key to using the Linked List interface is that when you create the data structure that you want to track place a SSFLLItem_t called item at the top of the struct.
 For example: